jmzobitz/neonSoilFlux/README.md

 ## Usage
 To analyze fluxes once the package is installed requires a two step process:

+1. Load up the tidyverse and lubridate libraries (`library(tidyverse)` and `library(lubridate)`.
+We are heavily making use of `dplyr` and `purrr`, so this should get you covered.

-1. First acquire the NEON data, following conventions of `loadByProduct` function in the `neonUtilities` package.
+2. First acquire the NEON data, following conventions of `loadByProduct` function in the `neonUtilities` package.
 ` acquire_neon_data(site_name ="SJER",`
                   start_date = "2020-06",
                   end_date = "2020-06",
                   data_file_name = "my-file-2020-06.Rda") `

-2. Then process and compute fluxes.
+3. Then process and compute fluxes.
 ` compute_neon_flux(input_file_name = "my-file-2020-06.Rda",
                                       out_flux_file_name = "my-file-flux-2020-06.Rda") `